liaosteven/hugopersonalsite/content/post/integrated_point_differential.md

 ### Summary

 * IPD improves over point differential in representing your internal sense of how close a game was.
 For games where you say "the game was closer than the score indicates," this will be reflected by a lower (absolute) IPD.
 * IPD is useful in finding good games to watch.
 The team with a negative IPD won?
 Likely a comeback.
 The 2017 Super Bowl between the Patriots and Falcons had a -40859 IPD for the Patriots (note the IPD accurately reflects how for much of the game, things didn't feel close).
-Games with extremely low (absolute) IPDs and high scores are likely back-and-forth battles with several lead changes.
+Games with extremely low (absolute) IPDs and high scores are likely exciting back-and-forth battles with several lead changes.
 * SIPD is useful tool for betters, as a metric that sheds light on how 'off' a spread was.
 The higher the SIPD, the more covering was never in doubt.
 * With the understanding that the game of football involves a lot of luck, SIPD may also be a useful metric for determining if you 'made the right bet.'
 For instance, you might lose a bet on a backdoor cover, but a positive SIPD might be a good proxy for whether you had the right side (i.e. in 10,000 universes you would have covered in more than half).
 * Although all examples were in reference to football here, IPD and SIPD can easily be extended to other sports as well.